DMCB-GIST/Prediction-of-Drug-Toxicity-/README.md

 If you have unseen drug data, see Toxicity_prediction with unseen data.ipynb

-The trined model used https://cactus.nci.nih.gov/download/acute-toxicity-db/ data
+The trained model used https://cactus.nci.nih.gov/download/acute-toxicity-db/ data

 The model was conducted through multi-task learning on 59 end points using Avalon fingerprint and mol2vec embedding data as input